How Machine Learning Revolutionizes Content Management: An Interview with Jeff Kiske

 Use with Care

-"Any sort of new technology can be used in an inappropriate fashion," he said.
+"Any sort of new technology can be used inappropriately," he said.
 "And I think it's really up to the researchers and the community to make decisions on what is appropriate and what is not appropriate" for machine learning to do.
 We should consider machine-learning technologies as a tool versus a replacement for humans," Kiske said.

 The integration of Ripcord and Engine ML technologies put powerful tools in the hands of organizations looking to get the most from the mountains of paperwork they currently have.
 Not just any document management solution will do.
 Find out more about what Ripcord can do today!